CSB-KaracaLab/minnie/README.md

 ```

 ## Set up the right environment for minnie
 minnie functions under the umbrella of anaconda3 (with Python 3.6).
 So, before everything, anaconda3 should be installed.
+Also, our last setup commands assume that you work in a bash terminal.
 ```
 cd minnie
 conda env create -f environment.yml